Nominate Properties for 2020 Preservation Awards by Wednesday, Nov. 20

-Eligible property owners must have completed restoration and preservation work between January 2016 and December 2018.
-Eligible projects included, but were not limited to, removal of inappropriate siding materials, repair or restoration of damaged or missing architectural details, removal of enclosed porches or inappropriate windows, repainting with historic colors, and additions that are “historically sympathetic.”
+Eligible property owners must have completed restoration and preservation work between January 2018 and December 2019.
+Owners may nominate their own property, or may be nominated by others in the community.
+Eligible projects include, but are not limited to, removal of inappropriate siding materials, repair or restoration of damaged or missing architectural details, removal of enclosed porches or inappropriate windows, repainting with historic colors, and additions that are “historically sympathetic.”

-In addition to the formal award certificates from the City of Somerville and the Massachusetts State House, Somerville High School students presented winners with an original architectural rendering of their property.
-The awards ceremony was held at the Somerville Armory during the City’s celebration of national Historic Preservation Month, in May 2019.
+In addition to the formal award certificates from the City of Somerville and the Massachusetts State House, Somerville High School students will present winners with an original piece of artwork representing their property.
+The awards ceremony is expected to be held at the Somerville Armory during the City’s celebration of national Historic Preservation Month, in May 2020.

-For additional information, contact Brandon Wilson, Kristi Chase, Preservation Planner, or Logan Capone, Preservation Planning Intern at 617-625-6600, ext.
-2500 or via e-mail ([email protected], [email protected] or [email protected]).
+For additional information, contact Brandon Wilson, Kristi Chase, Preservation Planner, or Morgan Griffiths, Preservation Planning Intern at 617-625-6600, ext.
+2500 or via e-mail ([email protected], [email protected], or [email protected]).

 Interviews with Past Recipients